-- Distribution agreements between EuropaCorp and EuropaCorp Distribution

-When the company holds the exploitation rights of a film, the exploitation of the distribution rights for theaters in France are guaranteed by EuropaCorp Distribution, which results in the signing of a distribution agreements between the company and its subsidiary.
+- Distribution agreements between EuropaCorp and EuropaCorp Distribution for theaters in France are guaranteed by EuropaCorp Distribution, which results in the signing of a distribution agreements between the company and its subsidiary.
 This exploitation agreement gives EuropaCorp Distribution, for an initial period of seven years on average from the theatrical release of a film, the exclusive right to represent or to authorize representation of the film in theaters and in other places in France and in so-called "institutional" circuits and to grant such rights of representation to theaters.
 EuropaCorp Distribution pays the publishing costs (advertising and printing of copies) for the film.
-It is customary for EuropaCorp Distribution to pay the Company, upon signing the distribution agreement, a fixed amount known as a "minimum guarantee", as an advance on the receipts generated by the distribution of the film.
+It is customary for EuropaCorp Distribution to pay the Company, upon signing the distribution agreement, a fixed amount known as a "minimum guarantee," as an advance on the receipts generated by the distribution of the film.